-THE COMPLAINTS CAN ASSERT: – The Club is a “Fraud”.
+THE COMPLAINANTS CAN ASSERT: – The club is a ‘fraud’.
 They merely exist in the ether or are a delusion whereby the supplier and others covertly charge, trade and receive financial benefits they would not receive should the club be autonomously controlled or at an arm’s length.
-The clubs memberships and benefits are being sold yet those clubs or its members receive little or no such benefit from the membership in the club, [which is sometimes dormant.
+The club’s memberships and benefits are being sold, yet those clubs or its members receive little or no such benefit from the membership in the club, (which is sometimes dormant).
 Therefore, in some cases, the benefits are delusional and unfair.

-Akin to a Corporate “Skiffle” some Resorts have constructed and use a combination of manufactured and homemade or improvised company instruments to present a membership into a beneficial investment club, and supporting lenders should have elected to adopt the position of “not in my backyard” however have adopted to embraced the models and supported the product as a one worthy of being financed.
-Many false representations of matters of fact can and have been delivered by both words and by conduct and were delivered knowing the expectations were false and misleading.
-Concealment of what should have been disclosed is deceit and in some cases intentional, knowing that the individual will act upon the representations and to his/hers LEGAL INJURY.
+Akin to a corporate ‘skiffle’ some resorts have constructed and use a combination of manufactured and homemade or improvised company instruments to present a membership into a beneficial investment club, and supporting lenders should have elected to adopt the position of “not in my backyard” however have adopted to embrace the models and support the product as one worthy of being financed.
+Many false representations of matters of fact can and have been delivered by words and by conduct and were delivered knowing the expectations were false and misleading.
+Concealment of what should have been disclosed is deceit and in some cases intentional, knowing that the individual will act upon the representations and to their LEGAL INJURY.

-ACCORDINGLY, COMPLAINANTS can submit that, it is inconceivable that the Complaints would have; known enough to justify setting about investigating, known the “Ley” [sic law] or had detailed knowledge of the application of it in respect to the contracts they entered into.
+ACCORDINGLY, COMPLAINANTS can submit that, it is inconceivable that the complainants would have; known enough to justify setting about investigating, known the Ley [sic law] or had detailed knowledge of the application of it in respect to the contracts they entered into.